rogeriocassares/rocketseat-ignite-nodejs-01-fundamentals-challenge/README.md

 pnpm i
 pnpm dev

-# To update a csv using streaming, in another Terminal, please run from the top directory of yje project:
+# To update a csv using streaming, in another Terminal, please run from the top directory of the project:
 node csv/parse-csv-to-api-stream.js

 # To list all Tasks: